CS2613-FA23/explorationactivity2-schotsuwCS1003/README.md

 ````
 - Run the program and NOW ready to play!! :)

-3. What purpose does your program serve?
+What purpose does the program serve?
 - The Space Invaders game implemented using Pygame serves several purposes:

 3.1 Learning Game Development